Looking for a trek just outside town or unbounded Arctic wilderness? Lapland has hiking trails for first-timers and more seasoned hikers alike.

 But daytrips in Lapland aren’t limited to the Hiking Areas.
 Every national park has hiking trails.
-Check out the National Parks website for info on all of Finland’s national parks, including trails, maps, facilities and more.
+Check out National Parks for info on all of Finland’s national parks, including trails, maps, facilities and more.

 What if you’re in the mood for a hike that takes a couple days, or even a week?
 You’re not constrained to the official hiking areas–longer hiking trails are marked and traverse some of Lapland’s most impressive and unforgettable natural offerings.
 These trails are marked, and you’ll find campfire sites, open wilderness huts and other man-made structures along the trails.